-Students have the opportunity to study international and comparative law at the European seat of the United Nations while earning the Faculty of Law’s Certificate in Transnational Law.
-The course of study, available in English, features courses taught by leading specialists experienced in the practice of international law.
+Students also have the opportunity to study international and comparative law at the European seat of the United Nations while earning the Faculty of Law’s Certificate in Transnational Law.
+This course of study, available in French or English, features courses taught by leading specialists experienced in the practice of international law.
 Read about recent student experiences for additional information.

-The number of hours spent each week in class varies depending on which courses the student is enrolled in, but typically students should expect to spend 10–12 hours per week in class.
+An average workload for the Institute’s masters students is five weekly courses; exchange students determine the number of courses they will follow in consultation with their home institutions.
+The number of hours spent in class each week in class varies depending on which courses the student is enrolled in, but HLS students should typically expect to spend 10–12 hours per week in class.
 Each course generally meets once per week for two hours.

-The academic year at both the Institute and the Law Faculty is divided into two semesters.
+The academic year at both schools is divided into two semesters.

 The exchange agreement with the Faculty of Law and the Graduate Institute stipulates that up to two HLS JD students may study in Geneva each year.
 HLS may recommend more than two candidates but ultimately selections will be made by the Swiss schools.
 If a student is selected, he or she may be eligible for a scholarship offered by the Harvard Club of Switzerland.

-Students may also contact Bita Bertossa, Conseillère aux études, University of Geneva Faculty of Law, at Bita.Bertossa@unige.ch, or Concepta Canale, Exchange Program Coordinator, Graduate Institute of International and Development Studies, at firstname.lastname@example.org.
+Students may also contact Bita Bertossa, Conseillère aux études, University of Geneva Faculty of Law, at Bita.Bertossa@unige.ch, or Concepta Canale, Exchange Program Manager, Graduate Institute of International and Development Studies, at firstname.lastname@example.org.